theforeman/foreman-js/packages/test/README.md

 ## Usage

-This package gives an opiniated approach for test configurations and tools, including jest, enzyme and a test utils library.
+This package gives an opiniated approach for test configurations and tools, including jest, enzyme, react-testing-library, and a test utils library.

 These functions can be imported directly from `@theforeman/test`:
 `mount` and `shallow`- which are from `enzyme`